Where to Stay in The Dolomites: Best 2 Areas for Summer (+Map & Hotels)

 Best areas to stay in the Dolomites – FAQ

 If you have to pick just one place, Cortina d’Ampezzo is the best area to stay when visiting the Dolomites for the first time.
-Its central location gives you easy access to many of the best hikes and top attractions in the Dolomites.
+It’s easy to reach from Venice, and its central location gives you easy access to many of the best hikes and top attractions in the Dolomites.
+Plus, it has good public transport connections and more affordable accommodation options.

 There are two best areas to use as your base for sightseeing in the Dolomites – Cortina d’Ampezzo for the eastern side and Val Gardena for the western side.
 Dividing your stay between these two areas will allow you to see the best of the Dolomites without having to spend hours in a car each day.